DrW3b/ftp_brute/README.md

-# ftp brute-force tool
+* ftp brute-force tool
-pleas use it only for ethical purposes
+please use it only for ethical purposes